marc-smits/OptMeOut/phpApi/README.md

 This folder contains

+1) Create [ayment link for Mollie
-1) the API to make Pdf documents and send them to pingen.com.
+2) the API to make Pdf documents and send them to pingen.com.
-2) The API to search addresses
+3) The API to search addresses
-3) Send members to email list on Laposta
+4) Send members to email list on Laposta

 In this readme are explained how to install this on a server and how to develop and test on a local computer.